 What Happened To Honda Watercraft?

-As of 2018, there are no new Honda Jet Skis you can buy, only used ones.
-For a while there was a time where there were many jet ski manufacturers – you had Honda, Tigershark, Polaris, Sea-Doo, Yamaha, Kawasaki, and many more.
+As of 2022, there are no new Honda Jet Skis you can buy, only used ones.
+For a while, there was a time when there were many jet ski manufacturers – you had Honda, Tigershark, Polaris, Sea-Doo, Yamaha, Kawasaki, and many more.
 But today you only have Sea-Doo, Yamaha, and Kawasaki left making new watercraft.

-Even though Honda made a really good Jet Ski that was reliable there timing was all wrong.
+Even though Honda made an excellent Jet Ski that was reliable, their timing was all wrong.

 Honda got in a little too late to the market, and what killed them was the Recession of 2008/2009.
 Honda stopped making watercraft in 2009, and the 2010 models were called off.

-When Honda got out of the market it made it hard for dealers that had new inventory to sell them.
-I’ve heard many dealers not selling there last 2009 Honda til 2014.
+When Honda got out of the market, it made it hard for dealers that had new inventory to sell them.
+I’ve heard many dealers not selling their last 2009 Honda until 2014.
 It was a tough time, especially for the dealers.
 So don’t be surprised to come across some fairly “new looking” Honda Watercraft with low hours on them.
 I even know of some owners abandoning them – there are some good deals out there.

 Where Honda Went Wrong